breatheco-de/content/src/content/lesson/token-based-api-authentication.md

 - Non-consecutive, that will make them very predictable, hackers will guess the next one.
 - Infinite (almost): What will happen if you run out of tokens?
 Can you imagine MasterCard running out of credit card numbers?
 - Non-reusable: There are cases of re-usable tokens, but in general once a token is generated no one else should every use it but you.
-- Validatable: The token must follow some hidden pattern (encripcion?) that allows validating the token without compromising the owner or author.
+- Validatable: The token must follow some hidden pattern (encryption) that allows validating the token without compromising the owner or author.

 ### Generating tokens